-Learn to identify youth who need school-based intervention and how to refer to professional counseling, psychological and social services.
-Investigate and assess student assistance models, access to mental/ social emotional health services, and practice strategies that assist youth to build resilience, communicate constructively with peers and families, manage stress, and seek help.
-Through case studies, acquire the knowledge and skills to promote mental/social emotional health.
-Course assessments are aligned with MA PSTs and SMKs.
-Pre-practicum experience required.
+Learn to identify youth who need intervention and how to refer them to professional counseling, psychological, and social services.
+Investigate and assess student assistance models, access to mental social-emotional health services, and practice strategies that assist youth to build resilience, communicate constructively with peers and families, manage stress, and seek help.
+Assessments include class activities, case studies, a pre-practicum mini-lesson, and a reflection.
+The key assessment is an intervention and referral plan.